 gratitude was lost in the engine noise and things went back to Brian looking out the window at the ocean of trees and lakes.

-move slowly and unsteadily
+move haltingly and unsteadily

 Now the plane